-4. Attorneys Should Check for Conflicts Before Accepting Representation of a Client in any Matter
+4. Attorneys Should Check for Conflicts before Accepting Representation of a Client in any Matter

 The California Rules of Professional Conduct prohibit attorneys from accepting or continuing representation of a client without providing written disclosure of certain types of conflicts to a client.
 Rules 3-310(B), (C) and (E).
-Unlike the ABA Model Rules of Professional Conduct, the California Rules of Professional Conduct do not address conflict checks by attorneys as part of client representation.
-The Committee believes that, absent exigent circumstances which require immediate action by the attorney on behalf of the client or the applicability of rule 1-650, the attorney should check for any potential conflicts with those who are adverse and potentially adverse, including likely parties and likely witnesses, before accepting representation of a client.
+Unlike the ABA Model Rules of Professional Conduct, 9/ the California Rules of Professional Conduct do not address conflict checks by attorneys as part of client representation.
+The Committee believes that, absent exigent circumstances which require immediate action by the attorney on behalf of the client or the applicability of rule 1-650, 10/ the attorney should check for any potential conflicts with those who are adverse and potentially adverse, including reasonably foreseeable parties and witnesses, before accepting representation of a client.
+See rule 3-310(A)(1).
 If exigent circumstances prevent performing a conflict check, the attorney should accept representation contingent upon a subsequent conflict check revealing no conflicts, run a conflict check as soon as it is possible to do so and inform the attorney's new client that if such a conflict arises, the attorney may be required to withdraw unless appropriate informed written consent is obtained.
-In such a circumstance, the attorney must realize that accepting representation, however exigent the circumstances may be, remains subject to the requirements of the Rules of Professional Conduct, State Bar Act, and applicable case law.
+11/ In such a circumstance, the attorney must realize that accepting representation, however exigent the circumstances may be, remains subject to the requirements of the Rules of Professional Conduct, the State Bar Act, and applicable case law.
 The attorney should also refresh conflict checks upon the appearance of new parties and witnesses during the pendency of a representation.
+12/